Debt Management

 Debt Management Plan Fees

 With a Debt Management Plan, a significant proportion of the work we do for you takes place at the start of the arrangement.
 This involves the initial consultation, examination of your income and expenditure, and liaison with your creditors to reach an agreeable and affordable repayment plan.
-As a result we retain the first two monthly payments as a fee that covers the cost of initiating the Debt Management Plan.

 Terms & Conditions apply.